aymene69/stremio-jackett/README.md

 # Stremio Jackett Addon
 Elevate your Stremio experience with seamless access to Jackett torrent links, effortlessly fetching torrents for your selected movies within the Stremio interface.

-Addon accessible publicly!
-Configure it for you [here](https://va-dda.click/)!

 # Disclaimer
 I am not responsible for any content downloaded through this addon.